Bardolph-Automation-Inc/bardolph/docs/python_wrapper.md

 programs.
 However, if you're just looking to quickly write some Python code to control your lights, you can easily run lightbulb scripts using `ls_module.py`.
-This simple module performs the necessary runtime initialization and offers a simple entry point for running a script.
+This simple module performs the necessary runtime initialization and offers a clean entry point for running a script.

 In the source distribution, the `embedded` directory contains example programs that show how to embed lightbulb scripts inside Python code.